 My top picks for sustainable toilet paper!

 Who Gives A Crap is a Certified B Corporation that was founded in Australia via a Kickstarter Campaign.
 The brand was launched after the founders realized that more than 2.4 billion people don't have access to a toilet, to help WGAP donates 50% of their profits to improve sanitation and build toilets in the developing world.
-To date, they have donated $5.7 million partners around the globe.
+To date, they have donated $5.7 million to partners around the globe.
+EDITOR'S NOTE: They no longer ship to Canada.

 How it works: 100% Recycled Toilet Paper comes in two bulk options, 48 rolls for $48, the most affordable eco-friendly toilet paper.
 Or 24 rolls for $30, choose between a one-time purchase or subscribe.
 The Bamboo is 48 rolls for $52 or $24 for $34, again choose between a one-time purchase or subscribe.
 And it’s all shipped carbon-neutral too. (in USD)